aieng-lab/llm-voicechat-demo/README.md

    - Holds Text-to-Text model.
    - Holds Text-to-Speech model.
    - Runs the server on the main thread.
-   - When a request is received, a new thread is created to preocess and send back response.
+   - When a request is received, a new thread is created to process and send back response.

 ## How it works:

-When "Starte Gespräch" is clicked, the frontend starts with playing a pre-recorded welcome message and connects to the backend through socketIO client.
+When "Starte neues Gespräch" is clicked, the frontend starts with playing a pre-recorded welcome message and connects to the backend through socketIO client.
 Then the microphone is initialized and records user's query.

 After an audio is recorded, it will be sent to the Flask-SocketIO server (backend) as GET request.